 A stunning jewel among the theaters of Memphis, the Orpheum Theatre was originally built in 1890 as the Grand Opera House on the corner of Main and Beale.
 More than a century later, a rebuilt and newly renovated Orpheum still stands as one of the South’s finest theaters, having hosted world-class entertainment such as Jerry Seinfeld, Bob Dylan, and Arcade Fire.
 The Orpheum’s Broadway Series brings popular musicals and dramas to the gilded stage each season.

-The 2024-25 Broadway Series concludes with HAMILTON (February 18–March 2, 2025), SOME LIKE IT HOT (April 8–13, 2025), KIMBERLY AKIMBO (June 24–29, 2025) and THE WIZ (July 22–27, 2025).
-Stay tuned for the 2025-2026 season lineup announcement coming March 17, 2025.
+The 2024-25 Broadway Series concludes with SOME LIKE IT HOT (April 8–13, 2025), KIMBERLY AKIMBO (June 24–29, 2025) and THE WIZ (July 22–27, 2025).
+The Orpheum just announced the 2025-2026 lineup.
+This season is filled with exciting shows and musicals, like THE NOTEBOOK, & JULIET and THE SOUND OF MUSIC.

-See the full Broadway schedule here.
+Learn more about the 2025-26 Broadway schedule here.

 In 2015, the Halloran Centre opened next door to the Orpheum Theatre as an additional performance and conference space in a luxurious modern venue.
 The 2024-25 season features an interactive murder mystery theater series, an illusions series, The Orchestra Unplugged and the Memphis Songwriters Series.
 See the full lineup here.